-This paper investigates the role the spectators of public caning in Aceh regarding the practice of punishment and governance.
-As the only province that implements Islamic law, Aceh has been prescribing public caning as a form of punishment toward individuals who violate Qanun Jinayat No. 6/2014, a local regulation that legislates Islamic criminal jurisprudence.
-This paper's central argument concerns the role of the spectators, as part of a particular public, in punishing the violators of Qanun Jinayat by spectating and surveilling them.
-This paper demonstrates that the practice of discipline, which includes punishment, surveillance, and governance, is not merely conducted by the state as the sole, unitary actor.
+This paper investigates the role of the spectators of public caning in Aceh related to the practice of punishment and governance.
+As the only province that implements Islamic law, Aceh prescribes public caning as a form of punishment toward individuals who violate Qanun Jinayat No. 6/2014, a local regulation that legislates Islamic criminal jurisprudence.
+This paper's central argument concerns the role of the spectators, as part of a particular public, in punishing the violators of Qanun Jinayat by attending to their caning and surveilling them.
+This paper demonstrates that the practice of discipline, which includes punishment, surveillance, and governance, is not conducted by the state as the sole and unitary actor.
 Rather, it is also conducted by the public.
-Furthermore, this paper situates the spectators of Qanun Jinayat and challenges the underlying assumption in regard to the state as the only actor in the punitive practices.
+Furthermore, this paper situates the spectators as deliberate moral subjects who further state's mode of discipline toward the violators of Qanun Jinayat and challenges the prior literatures' assumption that the state is the only actor in the punitive practices.

-Keywords : punishment, spectatorship, public caning, Aceh, Islamic law, morality
+Keywords: punishment, spectatorship, public caning, Aceh, Islamic law, morality

 &lt;sup>1 This paper is a preliminary draft of an Arryman Fellowship/Equality Development and Globalization Studies working paper.
 One of the sections, "The Conspicuous Face of Punishment: Spectatorship and Its Emotive Aspects" was part of a paper that I presented in the Annual Interdisciplinary Graduate Student Conference by Racism, Immigration and Citizenship program at Johns Hopkins University, "Eyes on Surveillance: Insecurity in Everyday Life," on April 5, 2019.
 This work was conducted under the auspices of an Arryman Fellow award from the Indonesian Scholarship and Research Support Foundation (ISRSF) and its benefactors: PT AKR Corporindo, PT Adaro, PT Bank Central Asia, PT Djarum, the Ford Foundation, the Rajawali Foundation, and the William Soeryadjaya Foundation.
 I would like to express my gratitude for Mary Weismantel, Jeffrey Winters, and Caroline Bledsoe in advising me.
-I thank all of my Arryman students for their thoughts and feedbacks, particularly Sari Ratri, Sabina Satriyani, Eunike Setiadarma, and Sindhunata Hargyono.
+I thank all Arryman students for their thoughts and feedbacks, particularly Sari Ratri and Sabina Satriyani.
 I thank Annisa Dinda Mawarni for her moral, affective, and intellectual support for my project.
-I also thank Mariam Taher for being my discussant in Evanston and Imam Ardhianto for being my discussant in Jakarta.
-I dedicate this paper for my close friend and colleague, Ayu Regina Yolandasari.
+I also thank Mariam Taher for being my discussant in Evanston and Rhino Ariefiansyah for being my discussant in Jakarta.
+I dedicate this paper to Ayu Regina Yolandasari.